Optimistic limits of Kashaev invariants and complex volumes of hyperbolic links: Introduction

 where cs($L$) is the Chern-Simons invariant of $\mathbb{S}^3\backslash L$ defined modulo $\pi^2$ in \cite{Meyerhoff86}.
 These are now called {\it Kashaev volume conjectures} and $\vol(L)+i\,\cs(L)$ is called {\it the complex volume} of $L$.

-When Kashaev suggested the conjecture in \cite{Kashaev97}, he calculated a certain value using an analytic function induced from the Kashaev invariant and showed numerically that the value coincides with the volume of the link for few cases.
-In \cite{Murakami00b}, this function was named {\it the potential function}, and the value was named {\it the optimistic limit} of the Kashaev invariant and denoted by $2\pi i\,\olim\frac{\log\langle L\rangle_N}{N}.$ (See Section 1.1 of \cite{Cho11} for the exact meaning of the optimistic limit.)
+When Kashaev suggested the conjecture in \cite{Kashaev97}, he calculated a certain value using an analytic function induced from the Kashaev invariant and showed numerically that the value coincides with the volume of the link for a few cases, where the function was the same one called {\it the potential function} in \cite{Neumann95}.
+After that, the value was named {\it the optimistic limit} of the Kashaev invariant and denoted by $2\pi i\,\olim\frac{\log\langle L\rangle_N}{N}$ in \cite{Murakami00b}.
+(See Section 1.1 of \cite{Cho13b} for the exact meaning of the optimistic limit.)

+The potential function is closely related to the quantum dilogarithm function of Faddeev as in \cite{Kashaev97}, especially, it can be considered as a classical limit of the partition function defined in \cite{Hikami07}, where the partition function is defined by assigning the quantum dilogarithms to each hyperbolic ideal tetrahedra and integrating the product of them.
+Quantum dilogarithm satisfies the 3--2 Pachner move, so the partition function is expected to be independent of the chosen triangulation.
+Similar ideas were used in \cite{Baseilhac07} and \cite{Kashaev14} to define quantum (hyperbolic) field theories and certain invariants of knots incompact oriented 3-manifolds using partition functions, which suggests the potential functions can be used, not only in the optimistic limits, but also in many other situations.